kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## AI and Technology Advancements
+## Artificial Intelligence and Machine Learning

+* [The IRS Is Buying an AI Supercomputer From Nvidia](https://tech.slashdot.org/story/25/02/15/0540249/the-irs-is-buying-an-ai-supercomputer-from-nvidia?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A major initiative where the IRS plans to leverage Nvidia's cutting-edge AI supercomputing capabilities.

+* [How to Backdoor Large Language Models](https://blog.sshh.io/p/how-to-backdoor-large-language-models) - An exploration of vulnerabilities and methods for surreptitious manipulation of large language models.

+* [Can We Trust AI Benchmarks?
+A Review of Current Issues in AI Evaluation](https://arxiv.org/abs/2502.06559) - A study delves into the reliability of AI benchmarks and the challenges inherent in evaluation methodologies.

+* [Microsoft Study Finds Relying on AI Kills Your Critical Thinking Skills](https://gizmodo.com/microsoft-study-finds-relying-on-ai-kills-your-critical-thinking-skills-2000561788) - Research highlights how overdependence on AI might stifle critical thinking abilities.

+* [AI is Stifling Tech Adoption](https://vale.rocks/posts/ai-is-stifling-tech-adoption) - A critical perspective on how AI may inadvertently hamper the adoption of innovative technologies.

-* [AI Used To Design a Multi-Step Enzyme That Can Digest Some Plastics](https://science.slashdot.org/story/25/02/15/0549201/ai-used-to-design-a-multi-step-enzyme-that-can-digest-some-plastics?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Researchers leverage AI to create a multi-step enzyme capable of breaking down certain plastics, marking a significant step toward addressing waste challenges.
-[Comments](https://science.slashdot.org/story/25/02/15/0549201/ai-used-to-design-a-multi-step-enzyme-that-can-digest-some-plastics?utm_source=rss1.0mainlinkanon&utm_medium=feed).
+* [AI Used To Design a Multi-Step Enzyme That Can Digest Some Plastics](https://science.slashdot.org/story/25/02/15/0549201/ai-used-to-design-a-multi-step-enzyme-that-can-digest-some-plastics?utm_source=rss1.0mainlinkanon&utm_medium=feed) - AI applications expand into biochemistry, such as designing enzymes to mitigate plastic waste.

-* [AI is Stifling Tech Adoption](https://vale.rocks/posts/ai-is-stifling-tech-adoption) - An analysis of how the rapid integration of AI may hinder the adoption of transformative technologies instead of enhancing them.
-[Comments](https://lobste.rs/s/tx5ro4/ai_is_stifling_tech_adoption).

-* [Hedge Fund Startup That Replaced Analysts With AI Beats the Market](https://slashdot.org/story/25/02/14/187221/hedge-fund-startup-that-replaced-analysts-with-ai-beats-the-market?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A hedge fund achieves success by using AI instead of human analysts, raising questions about the future of financial analytics.
-[Comments](https://slashdot.org/story/25/02/14/187221/hedge-fund-startup-that-replaced-analysts-with-ai-beats-the-market?utm_source=rss1.0mainlinkanon&utm_medium=feed).

-## Security and Privacy Threats
+## Tech Vulnerabilities and Cybersecurity

-* [Leaking the email of any YouTube user for $10,000](https://brutecat.com/articles/leaking-youtube-emails) - A critical vulnerability has been reported where emails of YouTube users could be exposed for a hefty price.
-[Comments](https://lobste.rs/s/qj5sba/leaking_email_any_youtube_user_for_10_000).
+* [Leaking the email of any YouTube user for $10,000](https://brutecat.com/articles/leaking-youtube-emails) - Highlighting a critical flaw discovered in YouTube's system.

+* [Anyone Can Push Updates to the DOGE.gov Website](https://soylentnews.org/article.pl?sid=25/02/14/1925233&from=rss) - A security mishap allows arbitrary updates to an official government-affiliated site.

-* [Hackers Leak Cop Manuals for Departments Nationwide After Breaching Major Provider](https://soylentnews.org/article.pl?sid=25/02/13/0155211&from=rss) - Nationwide police manuals have been leaked following a major cybersecurity breach, showcasing vulnerabilities in law enforcement systems.
-[Comments](https://soylentnews.org/article.pl?sid=25/02/13/0155211&from=rss).
+* [Hackers Leak Cop Manuals for Departments Nationwide After Breaching Major Provider](https://soylentnews.org/article.pl?sid=25/02/13/0155211&from=rss) - A significant data breach exposes law enforcement documentation across the U.S.

-## Tech Innovation and Oddities
+## Unique Engineering and Science Innovations

+* [8088 MPH Final: Old vs. New CGA (and Other Gory Details) (2015)](https://int10h.org/blog/2015/08/8088-mph-final-old-vs-new-cga-gory-details/) - A fascinating retrospective on old computer graphics technology and its boundaries.

-* [The 20 year old PSP can now connect to WPA2 WiFi Networks](https://wololo.net/2025/02/14/the-20-year-old-psp-can-now-connect-to-wpa2-wifi-networks/) - Decades-old PSP devices receive modern-day connectivity upgrades from dedicated developers.
-[Comments](https://news.ycombinator.com/item?id=43055671).
+* [The 20 year old PSP can now connect to WPA2 WiFi Networks](https://wololo.net/2025/02/14/the-20-year-old-psp-can-now-connect-to-wpa2-wifi-networks/) - Breathing new life into a vintage gaming device with modern connectivity updates.

-* [Q2DOS – Quake 2 backported to MS-DOS](https://dk.toastednet.org/Q2DOS/) - The 1997 classic game Quake 2 has been reimagined and adjusted to run on MS-DOS, bringing retro-computing nostalgia to life.
-[Comments](https://news.ycombinator.com/item?id=43054963).

-* [Bookshop.org launches Kindle alternative, sends e-book sales to local bookstores](https://www.usatoday.com/story/entertainment/books/2025/01/28/bookshop-org-ereader-ebook-app/77928209007/) - A new Kindle competitor aims to redistribute e-book sales revenues to local bookstores, offering a new alternative for readers.
-[Comments](https://news.ycombinator.com/item?id=43056526).
+* [Earth's Inner Core is Less Solid Than Previously Thought: Study Reveals Structural Transformation](https://soylentnews.org/article.pl?sid=25/02/13/1825211&from=rss) - Groundbreaking research challenges assumptions about Earth's core composition.

-## Environmental and Scientific Progress
+## Public Health and Environment

+* [Eating From Plastic Takeout Containers Can Increase Heart Failure Risk, Study Finds](https://science.slashdot.org/story/25/02/15/0555235/eating-from-plastic-takeout-containers-can-increase-heart-failure-risk-study-finds?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Research reveals alarming health risks associated with consuming food from plastic packaging.

-* [Brake Pad Dust Can Be More Toxic Than Exhaust Emissions, Study Says](https://tech.slashdot.org/story/25/02/15/0016236/brake-pad-dust-can-be-more-toxic-than-exhaust-emissions-study-says?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A new study reveals that toxic brake pad dust contributes more to pollution than exhaust emissions, highlighting an overlooked environmental issue.
-[Comments](https://tech.slashdot.org/story/25/02/15/0016236/brake-pad-dust-can-be-more-toxic-than-exhaust-emissions-study-says?utm_source=rss1.0mainlinkanon&utm_medium=feed).
+* [Brake Pad Dust Can Be More Toxic Than Exhaust Emissions, Study Says](https://tech.slashdot.org/story/25/02/15/0016236/brake-pad-dust-can-be-more-toxic-than-exhaust-emissions-study-says?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A study suggests particulate matter from brake dust may surpass traditional exhaust emissions in toxicity.

-* [Earth's Inner Core is Less Solid Than Previously Thought: Study Reveals Structural Transformation](https://soylentnews.org/article.pl?sid=25/02/13/1825211&from=rss) - New research challenges previously held beliefs about the Earth's inner core, shedding light on intriguing structural transformations.
-[Comments](https://soylentnews.org/article.pl?sid=25/02/13/1825211&from=rss).

-* [The Whole World Is Going To Use a Lot More Electricity, IEA Says](https://hardware.slashdot.org/story/25/02/14/1742226/the-whole-world-is-going-to-use-a-lot-more-electricity-iea-says?utm_source=rss1.0mainlinkanon&utm_medium=feed) - The IEA predicts a global surge in electricity needs, prompting questions about sustainability and energy infrastructure.
-[Comments](https://hardware.slashdot.org/story/25/02/14/1742226/the-whole-world-is-going-to-use-a-lot-more-electricity-iea-says?utm_source=rss1.0mainlinkanon&utm_medium=feed).
+## Business and Policy Shifts

+* [Bookshop.org launches Kindle alternative, sends e-book sales to local bookstores](https://www.usatoday.com/story/entertainment/books/2025/01/28/bookshop-org-ereader-ebook-app/77928209007/) - A significant push to support local businesses in the e-book market.

+* [EU Will Put Over $200 Billion Toward AI Development](https://soylentnews.org/article.pl?sid=25/02/14/1249234&from=rss) - The European Union makes a significant investment to lead AI innovation initiatives.

+* [PIN AI Launches Mobile App Letting You Make Your Own Personalized, Private AI Model](https://mobile.slashdot.org/story/25/02/14/2227222/pin-ai-launches-mobile-app-letting-you-make-your-own-personalized-private-ai-model?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Empowering users with tools to create custom AI models while protecting privacy.

+## Quirky and Cultural Highlights

+* [The hardest working font in Manhattan](https://aresluna.org/the-hardest-working-font-in-manhattan/) - A deep dive into the history and ubiquity of a famous typeface in New York City.

+* [Jane Street's Figgie card game](https://www.figgie.com/) - Insight into a unique card game designed by financial quant firm Jane Street.

+* [A study on how turtles navigate using the Earth’s magnetic field](https://www.unc.edu/posts/2025/02/12/dancing-turtles-unlock-scientific-discovery/) - An unusual look at the interplay between nature and scientific curiosity.

 ---